Build a to-do list app with Vue.js and Laravel

 Don’t forget to implement

-to enable Pusher broadcasting events as soon as they occur.
+ShouldBroadcastNowto enable Pusher broadcasting events as soon as they occur.

 Broadcast configuration

-According to Laravel documentation about event broadcasting, before broadcasting any events, you will first need to register the App\Providers\BroadcastServiceProvider
+According to Laravel documentation about event broadcasting, before broadcasting any events, you will first need to register the App\Providers\BroadcastServiceProvider.
+In fresh Laravel applications, you only need to uncomment this provider in the providers array of your ../config/app.php configuration file.
+This provider will allow you to register the broadcast authorization routes and callbacks.

 You may also set the

-in order to avoid a 500 error while broadcasting events with Pusher.
+encryptedvalue tofalsein order to avoid a 500 error while broadcasting events with Pusher.

 If this is done, you have to tell Laravel to use Pusher to broadcast events.
-Open your .env
+Open your .env file and ensure you have this line: BROADCAST_DRIVER=pusher

 As we are broadcasting our events over Pusher, we should install the Pusher PHP SDK using the Composer package manager: